leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

     end
 {% endhighlight %}

-We’ll also want to be able to see the file once it’s been uploaded, so let’s add an image tag to our users#show page.
+You’ll also want to be able to see the file once it’s been uploaded, so let’s add an image tag to your users#show page.
 In `app/views/users/show` add
 <%= image_tag @user.avatar %>

 ### Step 3: